Annotation

 4. Finish the annotation by clicking the starting point.

-When you add a Polygon, it will be added to the frame where you created it and multiple of the following frames.
+When you add a Polygon, it will be added to a number of frames starting from where it was created.

 To limit a Polygon to a specific timeframe: